Here are several places to visit in Serbia that are not as well known – perfect for a weekend getaway (or more!).

 Accommodation is fantastic in Serbia — especially for those looking for budget stays.
-If you would like to stay in a hotel, small boutique hotels range from $15-$30 a night, but in places with a lot of competition, you could find them for even cheaper than that (probably not in the small towns on this list).
+If you would like to stay in a hotel, small boutique hotels range from $15 to $30 a night, but in places with a lot of competition, you could find them even cheaper than that (probably not in the small towns on this list).
 You could find a hostel dorm for under $8 per night if you are a backpacker.

 The food in Serbia is delicious.
-Expect a dish to look similar to that you would find in many Balkan nations.
+Expect a dish to look similar to that in many Balkan nations.
 A hearty stew is not uncommon.
 This can be said in several Balkans countries, but the goulash must not be missed.

-With Slavic influences as well as Mediterranean and Turkish, the Serbian cuisine is quite well-varied.
+With Slavic influences and Mediterranean and Turkish, Serbian cuisine is quite well-varied.
 The best part is that it is cheap!

 If you are dining at a well-established restaurant, expect to pay around $10 for a two-course meal with beer.
 However, those on a budget can find meals closer to the $4-5 range or less!

 Serbia Weekend Itineraries

 Here are a few weekend (and longer) itineraries we have put together depending on how much available time you have to visit Serbia.
-Our itineraries follow routes through small towns, and our guide below will tell you what to expect in each of these small towns, many of which are indeed a must-see in Serbia.
+Our itineraries follow routes through small towns, and our guide below will tell you what to expect in these small towns, many of which are indeed a must-see in Serbia.